-The lowly toilet paper roll doesn’t seem like it should be worthy of artistic display, but you’d be surprised at what a cylindrical cardboard can become with just the right touch.
+The lowly toilet paper roll doesn’t seem like it should be worthy of artistic display.
+But you’d be surprised at what a cardboard cylinder can become with just the right touch.
 Check out this collection of more than 300 ideas of how to transform a cardboard toilet paper roll into a craft sensation.

-- Start seedlings in toilet paper tubes filled with soil, as seen on eLivingToday.
+- Start seedlings in toilet paper rolls filled with soil, as shown on Instructables.
 The cardboard is a biodegradable material that will compost back into the soil as the plant grows.

-- The Almost Unschoolers blog shows how to create homemade Tinker Toys with a paper tubes, a hole punch and some pencils for eco-friendly, educational playtime.
+- The Almost Unschoolers blog shows how to create low-cost Tinker Toys.
+All you need are paper tubes, a hole punch, and some pencils for eco-friendly, educational playtime.

-- Make tiny pillow boxes for small gifts or gift cards by artfully folding a toilet paper tube roll into a small box, as Decor Seven shows.
+- Make tiny pillow boxes for small gifts by artfully folding a toilet paper tube, as Red Ted Art shows.

-- Toilet paper tube rolls can be transformed into a variety of characters or animals, such as Disney’s Seven Dwarves or Superman.
+- You can transform toilet paper tube rolls into a variety of fun characters or animals, such as Disney’s Seven Dwarves or Superman.

-- Beautiful filigree designs can be created from curling toilet paper tube rolls around a dowel to form intricate shapes of all sizes.
-Suzy’s Artsy Craftsy Sitcom decorated a standard wall clock with a mass of curly-cued enhancements for a stunning piece of home decor.
-Take the same idea and create floral patterns or abstract designs to display in an open frame, or to embellish gift wrap.
+- Create beautiful filigree designs can from toilet paper tube rolls?
+Yup, Suzy’s Artsy Craftsy Sitcom decorated a standard wall clock with a mass of curly-cued enhancements for a stunning piece of home decor.
+Take the same idea and create floral patterns or abstract designs to display in an open frame.
+You could also use it to embellish gift wrap.

-- A few spare buttons, toothpicks, and a toilet paper tube roll cut into thin strips is all it takes to create a kid-friendly game of Button Golf, showcased on the blog, JDaniel4’s Mom.
-Or turn those tubes into a small bowling game, instead.
+- A few spare buttons, toothpicks, and a toilet paper tube roll cut into thin strips is all it takes to create a kid-friendly game of Button Golf — JDaniel4’s Mom shows you how.
+Or, turn those tubes into a small bowling game, as shown on Mom.com.

-- Reflective paper and some colorful beads can turn a cardboard tube into a fun kaleidoscope.
-Secure two toilet paper tubes together side by side for kid-sized binoculars.
+- Reflective paper and some colorful beads can turn a cardboard tube into a fun kaleidoscope, as shown on BabbleDabbleDo.com.
+Or, secure two toilet paper tubes together side by side for kid-sized, make-believe binoculars.

-- Kids love toys that make noise, so what could be better (or cheaper) than these maracas created with rice, duct tape, milk bottle caps and toilet paper tube rolls from The Craft Train?
+- Kids love toys that make noise, so what could be better (or cheaper) than these TP roll maracas created with rice, duct tape, and toilet paper tubes from PBS Kids for Parents?

-- Tiny toy cars can have a tidy place to spend the night in this toilet paper tube garage.
+- Tiny toy cars can have a tidy place to spend the night in this toilet paper tube garage from Heart Hook Home.